Lab Members

 César González Zermeño

-I am currently a Visiting Scholar and will become a Master student at the Lander Lab in Fall 2024.
+I am a Master student at the Lander Lab since Fall 2024.
 I completed my B.A. in Bioscience from Tecnológico de Monterrey, Mexico.
 My research focuses on cAMP-related genes in Trypanosoma cruzi, learning about the signaling pathways in this parasite that could aid in the development of new treatment options for Chagas disease.
 In my spare time I enjoy playing drums, exploring new places and watching new shows and plays.

 Undergraduate students